-The U.S. dollar is at historic highs against the Mexican peso, resulting in some terrific bargains.
-The cost of living is unbelievably low (even in expensive areas), and the cost of real estate priced in pesos is at bargain levels… at least for now.
-Have a look at these charts.
+The United States dollar is at historic highs against the Mexican peso, resulting in some terrific bargains.
+The cost of living is unbelievably low (even in formerly-expensive areas), and the cost of real estate priced in pesos is at bargain levels… at least for now.

 Forget those beans-and-rice countries, eating guinea pigs, or the bland-and-boring food that you’ll find in much of Central and South America.

-In some parts of Mexico, you don’t even need a vehicle permit to bring your car or truck.
-Where you do need one, you can get the permit and the insurance online before you leave, and just drive right through.
+In some parts of Mexico you don’t even need a vehicle permit to bring your car or truck.
+Where you do need one, you can get the permit and the insurance online before you leave and just drive right through.

 This influx from the north is the biggest testament to Mexico’s standard of living and convenience.

-In many countries, it’s hard to find English-speaking lawyers, doctors, dentists, or even restaurant workers.
+In many countries it’s hard to find English-speaking lawyers, doctors, dentists, or even restaurant workers.

 Not in Mexico.
-Here, you’ll find plenty of English-speaking professionals, service providers, and residents in much of the country.
+Here, you’ll find plenty of English-speaking professionals, service providers, and residents throughout much of the country.
 Make no mistake, you’ll do better in Spanish… but if you don’t speak Spanish, you can still get by in plenty of areas.

 I’ve spent many tens-of-thousands of dollars moving from place to place in South America.
 Mexico is one of the world’s few expat locations where it’s practical to just pack up and drive.

-Mexico City is the largest city in the western world, with over 21 million people in its metropolitan area.
+Mexico City is the largest city in the western world, with over 22 million people in its metropolitan area.

 In Mexico, you can buy almost anything you’re accustomed to having back home, from your favorite peanut butter to your favorite automobile.

+Home Depot?
+Walmart?
 Not the “real” Mexico, you say?